vanessa78iv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3- Display the content of /etc/passwd and /etc/host
 4- Display the last 10 lines of /etc/passwd
 5- Display the first 10 lines of /etc/passwd
+6- displays the third line of the file iacta.
 ~
 ~
 ~